codedbychavez/ab-testing-in-ruby/README.md

 ### What is Amplitude?

 Amplitude is a data analytics platform that allows you to track user behavior and analyze the results.
 We'll use Amplitude to track the number of user downloads influenced by each version of the landing page.
 We'll also use it to analyze and visualize the results.
 While most of the design of both versions of the landing page is consistent with the exception of the color of the call to action button, I'll set up an event tracker on each button.
 Version A's button will send an event called `WHITE_CTA_BUTTON_CLICKED` and Version B's button will send an event called `RED_CTA_BUTTON_CLICKED`.
+More on this later.

 Before diving into the code, let take a look at the resources we'll need to get started.